Minh-Bao/cms-V2/README.md

 - Rewrite Front and dmin panel with tailwind and alpine...
 - Try to use Livewire to create blocs and separate logic controller for each "bloc module"
 - Replace carroussel (livewire or tailwind...?)
 - Replace front wyswig modal edition (livewire or tailwind...?)
+- Type hinting method when possible
+- Make unit test

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).